 I mentioned in the past that I own twenty-three George Strait albums (plus a boxed set).
 No, I'm not a fanatic.
 I own many, many, many CD's, not to mention LP's and those little round 45-RPM discs.

-Easy Come, Easy Go, penned by new Hall Of Famer Dean Dillon along with Aaron Barker, is a solidly-written song, its reputation enhanced by constant radio play (I think this may have been the first single release from the album) and by superb production. (good B)
+Easy Come, Easy Go, penned by new Hall Of Famer Dean Dillon along with Aaron Barker, is a solidly-written song, its reputation enhanced by constant radio play (I think this may have been the first single release from the album) and by superb production. (solid B)

 #4, I'd Like To Have That One Back (songwriters: Aaron Barker, Bill Shore, and Rick West -- Really?
 Three people to write a song?) sounds like an outtake from the movie Pure Country.
 It would have fit well there.
 It's a decent, albeit generic country song, but perhaps it suffers in comparison to the better album tracks. (going with a B- on this one):